-- (1) The RSO. - (2) NASA LaRC Dispatcher. - (3) The Duty Officer at the West Heating Plant, 14 West Taylor Street (Facility 1215). - (4) The Facility Coordinator for the facility where the operation is to be performed. - b.
+- a.
+At least 4 hours prior to initiating contract radiography operations, notify the personnel listed below, by telephone, of the location, starting time, and expected duration of the operation: - (1) The RSO. - (2) NASA LaRC Dispatcher. - (3) The Duty Officer at the West Heating Plant, 14 West Taylor Street (Facility 1215). - (4) The Facility Coordinator for the facility where the operation is to be performed. - b.
 Be present for the entire duration of the radiographic operation. - c.
 As a trained Radiography Monitor, ensure that the contractor: - (1) Establishes a "controlled area" as defined in this Chapter.
 This shall include the use of physical barriers, as defined in these procedural requirements, and clearly visible signs to prevent unauthorized entry into the controlled radiation area. - (2) Complies with this chapter. - (3) Attempts to further minimize exposure by the use of shielding devices and beam collimators when available. - d.
-Notify the personnel listed below when contract radiography operations have been completed: - (1) NASA LaRC Security. - (2) The Duty Officer at the West Heating Plant, 14 West Taylor Street (Facility 1215). - (3) The NASA LaRC Fire Department. - 6.14.3.2 The LaRC RSO has prepared a checklist for the Radiography Monitors to use to ensure that the radiographer is operating safely.
-The checklist shall be completed to the extent possible and forwarded to the RSO after completion of the operation. - 6.14.4 Scheduling of Operations-Due to the difficulty encountered in the control of personnel, contract radiography shall not normally be allowed to start until 5:00 p.m. or later on weekdays. - 6.14.4.1 Exceptions shall have the prior written approval of the Chairperson, IRC. - 6.14.5 Incidents During Radiography-If any of the following situations occur during the conduct of radiography, employees shall immediately notify the Duty Officer, the Emergency Dispatcher, and the LaRC RSO: - a.
+Notify the personnel listed below when contract radiography operations have been completed: - (1) NASA LaRC Security. - (2) The Duty Officer at the West Heating Plant, 14 West Taylor Street (Facility 1215). - (3) The NASA LaRC Fire Department. - 6.16.3.2 The LaRC RSO has prepared a checklist for the Radiography Monitors to use to ensure that the radiographer is operating safely.
+The checklist shall be completed to the extent possible and forwarded to the RSO after completion of the operation.

+6.16.4 Scheduling of Operations-Due to the difficulty encountered in the control of personnel, contract radiography shall not normally be allowed to start until 5:00 p.m. or later on weekdays.

+- 6.16.4.1 Exceptions shall have the prior written approval of the Chairperson, IRC. - 6.16.5 Incidents During Radiography-If any of the following situations occur during the conduct of radiography, employees shall immediately notify the Duty Officer, the Emergency Dispatcher, and the LaRC RSO: - a.
 The radiography source becomes separated from the control cable or otherwise cannot be retracted into the camera. - b.
 There is a suspected overexposure of personnel. - c.
-Activity is being performed that is unsafe, in the opinion of the radiography monitor.

-6.14.6 Conduct of Radiography on Joint Base Langley-Eustis (JBLE)-As a tenant of JBLE, LaRC shall comply with all radiation control procedures established by the JBLE RSO.
+Activity is being performed that is unsafe, in the opinion of the radiography monitor. - 6.16.6 Conduct of Radiography on Joint Base Langley-Eustis (JBLE)-As a tenant of JBLE, LaRC shall comply with all radiation control procedures established by the JBLE RSO in addition to these procedures.